 Slain Barnard student's family blasts police union head over marijuana comment

-Police on Thursday took into custody a 13-year-old who admitted he was part of a group that went to the park to rob someone, and said he watched as his friend stabbed and choked the young woman, CBS News' Errol Barnett reported.
+Police on Thursday took into custody a 13-year-old who admitted he was part of a group that went to the park to rob someone, and said he watched as his friend stabbed and choked the young woman, CBS News correspondent Errol Barnett reported.

 Police said Majors was able to stagger her way up a set of stairs where a school security guard came to her aid and called 911.
 She later died at a hospital.
-The New York City medical examiner said Monday she suffered stab wounds to the torso and ruled her death a homicide.
+The NYC medical examiner said Monday that she suffered stab wounds to the torso and ruled her death a homicide.

-In a statement released to the New York Daily News Monday, Majors' family called the comments "deeply inappropriate, as they intentionally or unintentionally direct blame onto Tess, a young woman, for her own murder."
+In a statement released Monday to the New York Daily News, Majors' family called the comments "deeply inappropriate, as they intentionally or unintentionally direct blame onto Tess, a young woman, for her own murder."
 Police have not said why Majors was in the park and have not mentioned any potential drug link.
-The NYPD did not respond to a request for comment from CBS News Monday.
+The NYPD did not respond to a request for comment from CBS News on Monday.

 "We would ask Mr. Mullins not to engage in such irresponsible public speculation, just as the NYPD asked our family not to comment as it conducts the investigation," the family statement continued.